 Surgery, General (Categorical) Residency (Florida)

-The General Surgery Residency at Mayo Clinic in Florida integrates extensive exposure to all aspects of current general surgery with a firm grounding in underlying scientific principles, methods of clinical investigation and controversies in management.
+The General Surgery Residency at Mayo Clinic's campus in Jacksonville, Florida, integrates extensive exposure to all aspects of current general surgery with a firm grounding in underlying scientific principles, methods of clinical investigation and controversies in management.

 This training program allows you to achieve your ultimate goal in surgery.
 Past graduates have obtained fellowship training in transplantation, surgical oncology, minimally invasive surgery, colon and rectal surgery, plastic surgery, and vascular surgery.
 The program exposes you to the rapidly expanding body of literature surrounding surgical care and simulation.